moirivilla/moirivilla/README.md

 ### 😄 Pronouns: she/her

-### ⚡ Fun fact:  I'm absolutely fascinated by Egyptian culture and history!👁
+### ⚡ Fun fact:  I'm absolutely fascinated by Egyptian culture and history and ancient art in general!👁